johnno1962/injectionforxcode/README.md

 "Product/Injection Plugin/Patch Project for Injection" menu item to prepare the project and rebuild it (Be sure to #define DEBUG.)
 When you run the project it should connect to Xcode which will display a red badge on it's dock icon showing the application is prepared to load patch bundles.
-Select text in an implementation source file and use menu item "Product/Inject Source" to inject any changes you may have made into the app.
+Select text in a class source file and use menu item "Product/Inject Source" to inject any changes you may have made into the app.

-Injection no longer needs to patch your class source or headers in any way.
+## How it works

+A project patched for injection #imports the file "BundleInjection.h" from the resources of the plugin into it's "main.m" source file.
+Code in this header uses a +load method to connect back through a socket to a server running inside Xcode and waits in a thread for commands to load bundles.

+To inject a source, it is #imported into "BundleContents.m" in a bundle project which is then built and the application messaged by Xcode through the socket connection to load the bundle.
+When the bundle loads, it has a +load method which calls the method [BundleInjection loadClass:theNewClass notify:flags].
+This method aligns the instance variables of the newly loaded class to the original (as @properties can be reordered) and then swizzles the new implementations onto the original class.

 Support for injecting projects using "CocoaPods" and "workspaces" has been added since version 2.7.
 Classes in the project or Pods can be injected as well as categories or extensions.
-The only limitation now is that the class being injected must not have a +load method.
+The only limitation is that the class being injected must not itself have a +load method.
-Please note it is not sufficient to select a file to inject it.
-You need to have a selection/cursor inside the Xcode editor for the file to be recognised by the plugin.

 ## License